 Sara Juvonen, MA (Educ.), works as a doctoral candidate in the MAPS Finnish team.
 Juvonen's research interests come from the field of educational sociology and politics and include themes such as segregation and social justice of education.
 After graduating from the master’s degree programme of Sociology and Politics of Education in early 2017, she has previously worked in the Research Unit focusing on the Sociology and Politics of Education (KUPOLI) at the University of Helsinki in research projects concerning e.g. Nordic education politics.
 Her dissertation focuses on social capital, teacher collaboration and community.

-Sonja Kosunen is assistant professor of education and holds a title of docent in sociology of education and urban studies.
+Project leader Sonja Kosunen is assistant professor of education and holds a title of docent in sociology of education and urban studies.
 Her research is focused on the (re-)production of inequalities in education and society.
 The research themes comprise educational choices in the lifecourse, school and urban segregation, education politics and privatisation of education.
-Kosunen leads three research projects (LEE, MAPS and PAHE), which all deal with inequliaties in different stages of education from early childhood education through higher education.
+Kosunen leads the research unit Social Studies in Urban Education (SURE) and three research projects (LEE, MAPS and PAHE), which all deal with inequliaties in different stages of education from early childhood education through higher education.
 Kosunen works as assistant professor in Swedish-speaking teacher education.